 Pro-Tip: LinkedIn technically accepts other image sizes for the feed, but if you want your visuals to look sharp and clear, stick to either 1080×1080 or 1080×1350 pixels.
 This prevents the platform from compressing or stretching your image in weird ways.

 At the end of the day, picking the right image size for LinkedIn posts is less about following a rule and more about making a strategic choice.
-But remember, the perfect size is only half the battle.
-You still need compelling visuals as a foundation for creating engaging social media content that truly connects with people.
-My advice?
-Test both formats and see what your audience responds to best.
+To take it further, learn how to improve your LinkedIn engagement with better visuals and post timing.

 Nailing Your Images for Shared Links and Articles